Skip to content

 - If the smallest side of the image is already equal to max_size, the image will not be resized.

 - This transform will not crop the image.
-The resulting image may be larger than max_size in both dimensions.
+The resulting image may be larger than specified in both dimensions.

-- For non-square images, the larger side will be scaled proportionally to maintain the aspect ratio.
+- For non-square images, both sides will be scaled proportionally to maintain the aspect ratio.

 - Bounding boxes and keypoints are scaled accordingly.